Professor R. Ewan Fordyce

 Related activity with living species of cetaceans has included dissections of naturally-stranded juvenile pygmy right whales, Caperea marginata, with Anton van Helden of Museum of New Zealand Te Papa (November 2011 - see photo right).
 I am working with Felix Marx on a phylogenetic relationships of Caperea, based on morphological cladistics.
 Most people in the PhD student group have also been involved in work on recently stranded cetaceans, especially Moyna Müller and Carol Loch.
 In such work, we have strong links with Department of Conservation, Otago Museum, and Department of Marine Sciences at Otago.

 Long-term interests involve fossil cetacean studies.
 For example, I have recently been studying the archaic gulp-feeding balaenopterid whale Mauicetus parki, the putative late-surving archaeocetes encompassing Kekenodon and relatives, shark-toothed dolphins - Squalodontidae, and archaic long-beaked tusked dolphins from Oregon and Baja California Sur, Mexico.
 These and other projects deal mainly with fossils of Late Oligocene age - from the early explosive radiation of Cetacea.
-Some material is shown in the adjacent photos of lab activity.
+PhD students, below, are involved in these studies.
+Some of the fossils are shown in the adjacent photos of lab activity.